Balancing Interpretability and Performance in Motor Imagery EEG Classification: A Comparative Study of ANFIS-FBCSP-PSO and EEGNet: Methodology

 \subsection{Data Augmentation}

 Motor imagery EEG datasets typically contain a limited number of samples, which increases the risk of overfitting in deep learning models.
-To address this issue, a segmentation--recombination (S\&R) augmentation approach was applied~\cite{lotte2015signal}.
+To address this issue, a segmentation recombination (S\&R) augmentation approach was applied~\cite{lotte2015signal}.
+The augmentation strategy was applied only to the training data in both within-subject and LOSO settings.
 This method enhances data diversity by creating synthetic trials through the recombination of temporal segments drawn from different trials within the same MI class.

 Formally, let

 denote the set of all training trials corresponding to a given class.
 Each trial is partitioned into \(K\) non-overlapping temporal segments as follows:

 New artificial trials are generated by randomly selecting one segment from different trials for each temporal position: